abhiram040/mobile-device-management/README.md

 # mobile-device-management

+Clone the repository locally. 'make' is the preferred build method but instructions are provided if you do not have 'make' installed.

 ## Dependencies

-java sdk, make, git
+java sdk, git, make (optional)

 ## Server

-Handles the client requests and handles the database.
+Handles the client requests and handles the storage of information.
 In the first terminal...

 ### Build Option #1